The Splendor of Miyajima Island (Itsukushima) – Things to Do & Travel Guide

 The town itself is very tourist-y, as expected.
 They sell lots of souvenirs and everything closes early.
 However you can try a local delicacy, the maple leaf cookie (which is more like a pastry).
 The food selection is not very vegetarian friendly but a restaurant right next to Yamaichi Bekkan hotel does have a menu that’s vegetarian and vegan!
 Just know that you might want to grab dinner before 7-8:00pm to be sure you can eat before everything closes up.

-How to get there: It takes about an hour to 90 minutes to get from Hiroshima to Miyajima and there is a transfer.
+It takes about an hour to 90 minutes to get from Hiroshima to Miyajima station and there is a transfer.
 The people who work at the train station will be able to help you.
 Once you get to Miyajima station, there are a tonne of signs that direct you to the ferry.
 With your JR pass, the ferry is free; without it, you will need to pay 180 yen.
 The ferry leaves quite frequently but there is a timetable here for your reference.

 Because of the distance from Hiroshima, it can easily be done as a day trip.
 However my brother and I splurged on a hotel on the island and it was a very peaceful, memorable stay.